truenas/documentation/content/en/hub/sharing/nfs/nfs-share.md

 ## Connecting to the NFS Share

 Although you can connect to an NFS share with various operating systems, it is recommended to use a Linux/Unix operating system.
 First, download the *nfs-common* kernel module.
 This can be done using the package manager of the installed distribution.
-For example, on Ubuntu/Debian, type `sudo apt-get install nfs-common` in the terminal.
-To connect to a NFS share, type the command <code>sudo mount -t nfs <i>IPaddressOfTrueNASsystem</i>:<i>path/to/nfsShare</i> <i>localMountPoint</i></code>.
+For example, on Ubuntu/Debian, enter `sudo apt-get install nfs-common` in the terminal.
+After installing the module, connect to an NFS share by entering <code>sudo mount -t nfs <i>IPaddressOfTrueNASsystem</i>:<i>path/to/nfsShare</i> <i>localMountPoint</i></code>.

-Where *IPaddressOfTrueNASsystem* is the IP address of the remote TrueNAS system that contains the NFS share, *path/to/nfsShare* is the path to the NFS share on the TrueNAS system, and *localMountPoint* is a local directory on the host system configured for the mounted NFS share.
+In the above example, *IPaddressOfTrueNASsystem* is the IP address of the remote TrueNAS system that contains the NFS share, *path/to/nfsShare* is the path to the NFS share on the TrueNAS system, and *localMountPoint* is a local directory on the host system configured for the mounted NFS share.
 For example, `sudo mount -t nfs 10.239.15.110:/mnt/pool1/photoDataset /mnt` will mount the NFS share *photoDataset* to the local directory `/mnt`.
-By default, anyone that connects to the NFS share only has the read permission.
+By default, anyone that connects to the NFS share only has the *read* permission.